Updated: May 2020

 This is where the PowerPro comes in.
 It’s available in some very heavy grades.
 The strongest version I can find is 75kg (165lbs or 0.56).
 As it’s available in 275m spools, it makes it much better value for money than any carp branded product.
 At the end of the day, it’s virtually the same stuff in a similar thickness.
 I will update this when I’ve had the chance to put it through its paces.

 I hope this gives you food for thought when considering your next mainline.

-For many waters the choice will make very little difference to your level of success but on harder venues it really can be the difference between success and failure.
+For many waters, the choice of mainline will make very little difference to your level of success but on harder venues, it really can be the difference between success and failure.

 Personally I wouldn’t believe any manufacturers’ blurb that you read or watch.
 These guys will tell you exactly what you want to hear to sell product.
 At the end of the day you can’t beat personal experience but being objective and going through a logical process can save you time and money.
 The golden rule is to test it yourself before you even put in on a reel.
 It should take a considerable amount of effort to break the line, knotted or not.

 For the record I have no affiliations or deal with anyone or any company.
-I buy what I want with my own money and either like it or not.
-Happy shopping and let me know what you think!
+Feel free to let me know what you think in the comments 😊